What is GLP?

 Certification Body

-• GMP certificates issued for 1 years
+• GLP certificates issued for 1 years

 Year on Year